Hiker on an open road jumping up in the air with hiking poles and hands up

 Do I need to buy everything in advance?
 Can I buy things I need in Spain?

 Know that you absolutely can buy critical items once you start the Camino.
-Do your best, but if you forget something on your packing list for the Camino, you can likely buy it when you arrive.
+Do your best, but if you forget something on your list of things to pack for the Camino, you can likely buy it when you arrive.

 Many towns have at least a pharmacy where you can buy first aid and medical essentials, sunglasses, body wash, hand sanitizer, etc. Some towns will also have some stores catered to pilgrims, selling shoes, Buffs, clothes, and more.